andrel/vipps-psp-recurring-api/vipps-psp-api.md

 | `makePaymentUrl` | Invalid makePaymentUrl                     |

 # Recurring PSP payments
 The PSP API supports recurring payments out of the box.
-This enables the PSP to initialize recurring payments, while retaining full transactional control.
+This enables the PSP to perform recurring payments through Vipps, while retaining full transactional control.
 This has been built as an extension to the existing PSPv2 API, and no existing integrations will be affected, other than the possibility to initialize and preform recurring payments.

 ## Subscription and oneclick scopes